Nakusp: a place worth visiting

 Nakusp Hot Springs are located up in the Kuskanax Valley above the town of Naksup.
 Although I have never soaked in these hot springs, I have hiked beside them and seen them from the outside.

-Lastly, there is also Half Way Hot Springs which is even more rustic than Nakusp Hot Springs.
-These are non-commercial natural hot springs that I have never been to.
-It is free to attend but about 15km up a service road in between Halycon and Nakusp Hot Springs.
-Again, I haven’t been but would recommend taking a truck due to unreliable road conditions.
+Lastly, Half Way Hot Springs is even more rustic than Nakusp Hot Springs.
+These are non-commercial natural hot springs located down a service road in between Halycon and Nakusp Hot Springs.
+It’s about a 11km drive and a hike down.
+I would recommend taking a truck or 4×4 vehicle!

-After a nice soak, we dined at Kingfisher Restaurant at Halycon Resort.
+After a nice soak, we have dined at Kingfisher Restaurant at Halycon Resort in the past.
 Nothing beats gazing upon the beautiful view of the lake while having dinner.
 If you’re looking for a restaurant that is more upscale and romantic, this is the fanciest you will find in Nakusp.

 We also made a quick stop at another waterfall just below Nakusp Hot Springs.

 Nakusp is a very small, simplistic village.
 It’s not busy, it’s not pretentious, and there’s not a lot to choose from.
-Which is exactly why I wanted to visit there.
+Which is exactly why I love to visit there.

 It’s so easy to get caught up in my “Kelowna” life.
 I crave coming out to the country and slowing down my pace once in a while.
 It’s rejuvenating to the soul.
 Nakusp is scenic, has friendly people, and has three surrounding hot springs.
 I definitely recommend it as a place worth visiting.

-Author: jennaTags: #backcountry, #bc, #beautifulbritishcolumbia, #blogging, #explorekootenaylake, #explorenakusp, #explorepage, #hikes, #hiking, #hotsprings, #kelownablogger, #kelownaeats, #lifestyleblogger, #nakusp, #nakuspbc, #roadtrips, #travelblogger, #travelbug, explorebc, explorecanada, Kelowna, travel, travelguide
+Author: jennaTags: #backcountry, #bc, #beautifulbritishcolumbia, #blogging, #explorekootenaylake, #explorenakusp, #explorepage, #halfwayhotsprings, #hikes, #hiking, #hotsprings, #kelownablogger, #kelownaeats, #lifestyleblogger, #nakusp, #nakuspbc, #roadtrips, #sharenakusp, #travelblogger, #travelbug, #visitnakusp, explorebc, explorecanada, Kelowna, travel, travelguide